These healthy, vegan Mediterranean farro salad bowls are ready in under 45-minutes and easy to prepare in advance for quick weeknight meals.

 Step 2.
 Make the Roasted Red Peppers

 After you’ve started the farro, move on to the roasted red peppers.
+Making your own is easy but you can also use jarred roasted red peppers.

-3. Let cool until you can handle them then peel away the skin,
+3. Let cool until you can handle them then peel away the skin.

 4. Slice them up and they’re ready to use in the recipe.